 Cardale Jones made waves back in 2014 when he won the Ohio State Buckeyes a national championship.
-The man who was originally third on the depth chart stepped up when J.T.
+The man who was originally third-string on the depth chart stepped up when J.T.
 Barrett got injured in the regular season finale against Michigan and rolled through the Big Ten Championship Game against Wisconsin as well as two of the best teams in the country in the College Football Playoff.

-Jones became well known for more than taking down the Alabama Crimson Tide and Marcus Mariota’s Oregon Ducks in the national championship game during his college football career.
+Jones became well known for more than taking down the Alabama Crimson Tide in the Sugar Bowl and Marcus Mariota’s Oregon Ducks in the national championship game during his college football career.
 He gained criticism for tweeting that athletes shouldn’t have to go to classes because they were “pointless.”

-Six years after capturing OSU’s eighth national championship under Urban Meyer, where is the former Buckeye today?
+Nearly seven years after capturing OSU’s eighth NCAA national championship under head coach Urban Meyer, where is the former Buckeye today?
 He’s bounced around professional football and has even been a sheriff.

 Cardale Jones’ Rocky Pro Career After Ohio State

 After Jones scored two touchdowns and threw for 242 yards in the national title game, he returned to Ohio State in 2015 and parlayed that season into the Buffalo Bills selecting him in the fourth round of the 2016 NFL Draft.

 When the XFL began in 2019, he served as the starting quarterback of the DC Defenders.
 While he didn’t find a ton of success in the XFL, and the league folded due to the Coronavirus Global Pandemic, he pulled off a pretty cool trick play.
 But the XFL had given Jones something he did not get in his short time in the NFL: an opportunity to shine.
 When you ask casual football fans about the most recent XFL revival, Cardale Jones is one of the names you’ll hear them mention.

-Jones’ received a tryout with the Las Vegas Raiders in August 2020, but has been out of football since the XFL.
+Jones’ received a tryout with the Las Vegas Raiders during the 2020 preseason, but has been out of football since the XFL.